 The school is well served by transport links with buses travelling along Green Lanes and Hedge Lane.
 Our student entrances are in Highfield Road and Firs Lane.
 Only Sixth Form students may use the Laburnum Grove gate.
 Parents are requested not to drive along Highfield Road and Laburnum Grove when bringing pupils to school.
 This is to reduce traffic congestion and to ensure the Health and Safety of members of our community.
 Students should be dropped off at a distance from the school and be expected to walk the last part of the journey.
 Pupils are expected to arrive in school well before 8.30am each day and should leave home in plenty of time to allow for any traffic congestion.
 Pupils may cycle to school with parental permission.
 Students who cycle to school are expected to wear a cycle helmet.
-The school has two secure cycle shelters for students to use
+Cycles should either be padlocked in the cycle rack or placed in cycle lockers which are available to hire, free of charge.